Comprehensive Guide to Moving and Non Moving Violations in Washington State

 Accident tickets

-Once hired, we would go to court for you and help fight the traffic ticket in court and try to keep the citation off of the infraction section of your driving record.
+Once you have hired us to represent you, we would go to court to fight the traffic ticket.
+We will work to keep the citation off of the infraction section of your driving record.

 Non Moving Violations